Guide

 - Manage calendar from the terminal -- full calendar guide with DST detection, working hours, and AI scheduling

-- List Yahoo Mail from terminal -- read and search Yahoo Mail with the same CLI
+- Yahoo Mail CLI: Read Emails from Terminal -- read and search Yahoo Mail with the same CLI

 - Send email from the command line -- send through Yahoo or any other provider